stphnmrgn/weasel/README.md

 > We again use our computer monkey, but with a crucial difference in its program.
-It again begins by choosing a random sequence of 28 letters, just as before ... it duplicates it repeatedly, but with a certain chance of random error – 'mutation' – in the copying.
-The computer examines the mutant nonsense phrases, the 'progeny' of the original phrase, and chooses the one which, however slightly, most resembles the target phrase, METHINKS IT IS LIKE A WEASEL.
+It again begins by choosing a random sequence of 28 letters, just as before... it duplicates it repeatedly, but with a certain chance of random error – 'mutation' – in the copying.
+The computer examines the mutant nonsense phrases, the 'progeny' of the original phrase, and chooses the one which, however slightly, most resembles the target phrase, METHINKS IT IS LIKE A WEASEL.\
+> --<cite>Richard Dawkins, The Blind Watchmaker (1996 ed., p.
+68)<cite>

 By repeating the procedure, a randomly generated sequence of 28 letters and spaces will be gradually changed each generation.
 The sequences progress through